Invasive species in the United States: Notable invasive species

-For a more in depth example, Zebra mussels (Dreissena polymarpha) like many other invasive species in are not native in the United states and can cause significant damage to ecosystems and highly impact other native aquatic wild life such as fish and other fresh water shell fish in unforgiving ways.
+For a more in-depth example, Zebra mussels (Dreissena polymorpha), like many other invasive species, are not native to the United States and can cause significant damage to ecosystems and severely harm native aquatic wildlife, such as fish and other freshwater shellfish.

-Zebra mussels (Deissena polymarpha) are a species of shell fish that originated and are native to the Caspian and Black seas of Europe and the Western reason of Russia.
-These invasive species of shell fish made there way into the United States and were discovered here in the U.S during the 1980s.
-Zebra mussels are known for out competing native fish species (mainly other shell fish) and can prevent those fish from absorbing nutrients and reproduction..
-Another problem that humans also face is (Biofouling) which is when The mussels attach themselves to surfaces using Byssal threads which are roots made of proteins.
-This can damage property by clogging vehicles and pipes etc. Given their appearance these mussels are depicted as having light brown coloration with black stripes hence there name and have a very small D shaped shell.
-They are typically not that big given that they roughly grow around one-quarter inch to one and one-half inches in length, possibly two inches.
-There size (like other mussel species) are usually dependent based on age and may also possess stripes that are both yellow and brown in color.
+Zebra mussels (Deissena polymarpha) are a species of shell fish that originated and are native to the Caspian and Black seas of Europe and the western part of Russia.
+These invasive species of shellfish made their way into the United States and were discovered here in the U.S during the 1980s.
+Zebra mussels are known for outcompeting native fish species (mainly other shellfish) and can prevent those fish from absorbing nutrients and reproduction.
+Another problem humans face is (Biofouling), which occurs when mussels attach themselves to surfaces using Byssal threads, protein-based roots.
+This can damage property by clogging vehicles, pipes, and other systems.
+Given their appearance, these mussels are depicted as having light brown coloration with black stripes, hence their name, and have a very small, D-shaped shell.
+They are typically not that big, growing to roughly one-quarter to one and one-half inches in length, possibly two inches.
+Their size (like other mussel species) is usually dependent on age, and they may also possess stripes that are both yellow and brown.